Alchemist-X/howcryptoworksbook/Chapter_15_Prediction_Markets.md

 ### Kalshi: The Compliance Alternative

+At the opposite end of the spectrum, some platforms embrace full U.S. compliance.
 The trade-offs between decentralization and regulation become concrete when examining **Kalshi**, a fully centralized competitor that chose the opposite path.
 Operating as a CFTC-regulated Designated Contract Market, Kalshi requires KYC verification and uses traditional central limit order book trading rather than blockchain execution.
 The platform currently serves only U.S.-based users, which represents the opposite of offshore platforms' global strategy.

 Ensuring compliance with U.S. financial regulations, Kalshi accepts crypto deposits (USDC, BTC, WLD, RLUSD, XRP) through Zero Hash, immediately converting them to USD and never actually touching crypto.
 Traditional funding methods like bank transfers and card payments are also supported, with all accounts denominated in dollars and settled through conventional clearing procedures.